RedDawe/Reverse-Labouchere/README.md

 The exact logic is described in [this blog](https://nononsenseforex.com/uncategorized/reverse-labouchere/).

+50% win probability is used, but the casino takes 10% of your profits. (no zero roulette)

 You can turn off the stop loss by setting it to an unreasonably high number.